ahndwon/GetHub/README.md

 Used Github API V3

-Developed app to study OkHttp3, Retrofit2 and Rest API.
+Developed app to study Kotlin, OkHttp3, Retrofit2 and Rest API.

 ## Sign In
 used OAuth